wevm/viem/site/docs/clients/chains.md

 # Chains

-The `viem/chains` entrypoint contains references to popular EVM-compatible chains such as: Polygon, Optimism, Avalanche, Base, Zora, and more.
+The `viem/chains` entrypoint contains references to popular EVM-compatible chains such as: Polygon PoS, Optimism, Avalanche, Base, Zora, and more.

 ## Usage